team-exor/eiquidus/README.md

-    reindex-txcount  Rescan and flatten the tx count value for faster access market           Updates market summaries, orderbooks, trade history + charts peers            Updates peer info based on local wallet connections
+    reindex-txcount  Rescan and flatten the tx count value for faster access market           Updates market summaries, orderbooks, trade history + charts peers            Updates peer info based on local wallet connections masternodes      Updates the list of active masternodes on the network

     Notes:
     - 'current block' is the latest created block when script is executed.